Pill bug fact sheet | Field of Mars EEC

 Image attributions

-A pill bug showing its segmented body, many legs and antennae – Field of Mars EEC (original image).
+A pill bug – Field of Mars EEC (original illustration).

 Rotting leaf litter and damp soil provide food and shelter for pill bugs – Field of Mars EEC (original image).